eclipse-kura/kura/docs/connect-field-devices/opcua-driver.md

 ## Substree Subscription

-The driver can be configured to recursively visit the children of folder node and create a Monitored Item for the value of each discovered variable node with a single channel in Asset configuration.
+The driver can be configured to recursively visit the children of a folder node and create a Monitored Item for the value of each discovered variable node with a single channel in Asset configuration.

 > Warning: This feature should be used with care since it can cause high load on both the gateway and the server if the referenced folder contains a large number of nodes and/or the notification rate is high.

 ### Channel configuration

-In order to configure the driver for performing the discovery operation, a single channel can be defined with the following configuration:
+In order to configure the driver to perform the discovery operation, a single channel can be defined with the following configuration:

 * **type**: `READ`
 * **value.type**: `STRING` (see below)